sachsm53/DynamicsSadMusic/README.md

 ### Stimuli

 The three normalized, .mp3 files used during fMRI.
-For this publication, only the piece entitled "snl_l.norm" which is entitled "Discovery of the Camps" from the *Band of Brothers* soundtrack
+For this publication, only the piece entitled "sadln_norm.mp3" which is entitled "Discovery of the Camps" from the *Band of Brothers* soundtrack

 ### Preprocessing Scripts and steps (in folder fmri_preprocessing)